chanzuckerberg/software-impact-hackathon-2023/README.md

 ### Visualization
 - [Visualizing adoption and impact of open source software in academia](https://github.com/juyingnan/SoftwareImpactHackathon2023_VizTrention)

+## Publications & research outputs
+The following is a list of preprints, papers, and other research outputs based on hackathon projects:
+- Daniel Garijo, Miguel Arroyo, Esteban Gonzalez, Christoph Treude, and Nicola Tarocco.
+2024.
+Bidirectional Paper-Repository Tracing in Software Engineering.
+In _21st International Conference on Mining Software Repositories_ (MSR ’24), April 15–16, 2024, Lisbon, Portugal.
+ACM, New York, NY, USA, 5 pages. https://doi.org/10.1145/3643991.3644876

 ## Code of Conduct
 This project adheres to the Contributor Covenant [code of conduct](https://github.com/chanzuckerberg/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [opensource@chanzuckerberg.com](mailto:opensource@chanzuckerberg.com).